 Pausing allows you to think and reflect on the question.

 - Dress in a Business Suit, Military Uniform, or Customary Professional Attire of your Nation

 You look like a bum – you shall be treated like a bum.

 - Don’t get Angry

 Everyone in the room is, typically, just doing their job.
-Often the expression of anger leads to negative feelings to individuals that may, now, fight harder to make you or your companies interest harmed by the pending matter.
+Often the expression of anger leads to negative feelings in individuals that may, now, fight harder to make you or your company’s interest harmed by the pending matter.
 It is harder emotionally to fight a saint than a soldier.
-Emotions go along way in Korea.
+Emotions go a long way in Korea.